 Quarantine is not currently available as an option for the Process + Network indicator.

 Indicator Threat Scores

 Indicators are scored on a scale of 0 to 10.
-A score of 10 indicates the most critical threat.
+A score of 10 indicates the highest severity threat.

 |10||Critical — Scored based on host indicator threat feed, Malware Verification Service confirmation, or both, and critical network alerts.
 This score can also indicate that Host Ransomware Prevention was triggered and the Host Sensor action to prevent it failed.|